 Project Blueprint is the newest member of our project car lineup - a 1964 Chevelle packed with a 427 cubic inch LS3 build by Blueprint Engine.
 With autocrossing, open-track days and daily driving in mind, we replaced the tired suspension with a complete RideTech package and upgraded to a big-brake kit with SSBC.
 This Chevelle is serving it all with a no-nonsense approach to building a serious pro-touring machine.

 Project Swinger features a Ridetech Air Suspension, GM Performance Parts LSA Crate Engine, a Keisler/Tremec TKO-600, and plenty of Classic Industries components to make it look brand new again.

 BlownZ is our all-out 275 Drag Radial fourth-gen Camaro build.
-Backed by a Virginia Speed-built LSX 388 with a FAST XFI and CDS Gear Driven ProCharger F1-R, we look to be a serious contender in the class with high 7-second passes.
-It also features a Moser M9 rear end and brakes, along with a Riffle Motorsports 25.5 roll cage.
+Backed by a LSX Small Block with ProCharger F1-X, we are working hard to be a contender in the NMCA Drag Radial and PSCA Wild Street Class with mid 7-second passes.

 When you think of MaxStreet, think of the Ultimate Muscle Car.
 We're looking to build the ultimate Friday night bruiser here with our 1966 Nova.
 Fully street worthy, can turn corners and run 10s on the track, and be the talk of the burger joint.
 Oh yea, pump gas, overdrive transmission, and over 900 hp.